zellwk/zl-fetch/README.md

 ## Quick Start

 zlFetch transforms fetch responses for you.
-You can use the response from your server (or api) directly in the first `then` call.
-If
+You can use the response from the server in the first `then` chain.
+If the response is an error, zlFetch directs it to the `catch` chain.

 ```js
 zlFetch("http://some-website.com")